matter-labs/zksync-web-era-docs/docs/dev/fundamentals/faq.md

 ## What is Block Gas Limit on zkSync 2.0?

-The current value is currently set at roughly 2^32 gas.
+The current value is currently set at roughly 2^32 gas. <br>
 **Note**: This value is temporal and will be updated soon.
 ## Can I withdraw my funds back to Ethereum?